eoGuuga/devfinder-frontend/README.md

     ```
 3.  **Configure Environment Variable:**
     * Create a `.env` file in the project root.
-    * Add the URL of your backend API (local or deployed):
+    * Add the URL of your running backend API (local or deployed):
       ```
       VITE_API_URL=[http://127.0.0.1:8000](http://127.0.0.1:8000)
-      # Or use [https://eoGuuga-devfinder-api.hf.space](https://eoGuuga-devfinder-api.hf.space) to test with the live API
+      # Or use [https://eoGuuga-devfinder-api.hf.space](https://eoGuuga-devfinder-api.hf.space) if testing against the live API
       ```
 4.  **Start the development server:**
     ```bash